wearefair/interview/platform/platform.md

 All listed services are free to try and are pretty painless to sign up for, so please register your own test accounts on each (omit your credentials, we will provide our own when we run your project).

+### HTTP Rate Limiting Proxy

+Create a proxy that applies rate limiting to HTTP requests before forwarding to the downstream target.
+Your proxy should allow some level of configuration, for example:

+* Max requests for a given period
+* How requests are bucketed (IP based, route + IP, etc)

 Technical spec